 Fatalism is the new way of living

+Fatalism has always had a bad reputation.
 Philosophers, theologians and politicians fought against it in the name of freedom of the will.
-Yet- it is time to rediscover fatalism - as a virtue, an attitude and as a possible way of mastering life.
-Modern man devotes himself totally to sovereignty and wants to force his will upon life, but fails regularly.
+Yet- it is time to rediscover fatalism - as a virtue, an attitude and as a possible